Ableton/maxdevtools/patch-code-standard/patch-code-standard.md

 * Don't leave unused code in the patch.
 Code from previous versions can always be brought back with git.

 ## Code review
-* All patch code changes are reviewed by another experienced Max developer before being published.
+All patch code changes are reviewed by another experienced Max developer before being published.

 ## Patch code
+Below is the approach we use to format and structure Max patches consistently:

 ### General guidelines
 * The more complex the functionality of a device, the more important that its patch is as simple as possible.